ctfs/write-ups-2014/nuit-du-hack-ctf-qualifications/onion-rings/README.md

 ## Write-up

 `.onion` URLs can only be visited through the Tor network.
-After firing up Tor and browsing around for a bit, <http://mq72g4732yorslzf.onion/upload.php> seems vulnerable to file disclosure: entering `file:///etc/passwd` in the URL field results in the following HTML after submitting the form:
+After firing up Tor and browsing around for a bit, <http://mq72g4732yorslzf.onion/upload.php> seems vulnerable to file disclosure.
+Entering `file:///etc/passwd` in the URL field results in the following HTML after submitting the form:

 ```html
 …